 Good Morning World!
 I have a confession to make…

 I have a secret addiction- Kaleidoscopes!
-No really, it's true.
-When going through my children's toy boxes, it seems I never can toss out a kaleidoscope.
+No really, it’s true.
+When going through my children’s toy boxes, it seems I never can toss out a kaleidoscope.
 Have you noticed how beautiful everything is when viewed through this amazing toy?
-Look at a television, the Christmas tree, your child's messy room, a dirty bathroom or cluttered kitchen sink.
+Look at a television, the Christmas tree, your child’s messy room, a dirty bathroom or cluttered kitchen sink.
 This list goes on to infinity because no matter the subject, the view is glorious and rich in color, design, etc.

 This is a real life story of engineer John Roebling building the Brooklyn Bridge in New York, USA back in 1870.
 The bridge was completed in 1883, after 13 years.

 In 1883, a creative engineer named John Roebling was inspired by an idea to build a spectacular bridge connecting New York with the Long Island.
 However bridge building experts throughout the world thought that this was an impossible feat and told Roebling to forget the idea.
 It just could not be done.
 It was not practical.
 It had never been done before.

 Each day for the month of December, I’ll be posting one of Marc and Angel’s “30 Things to Stop Doing to Yourself” with a little commentary from yours truly.

 27) Stop trying to be everything to everyone. – Doing so is impossible, and trying will only burn you out.
 But making one person smile CAN change the world.
 Maybe not the whole world, but their world.
+So narrow your focus.